Emily Baxter, Director

 Jessica Turner, Board President

-Jessica Turner is a field manager at the American Civil Liberties Union of North Carolina.
+Jessica Turner is a community organizer with years of regional experience, most recently as a field manager at the American Civil Liberties Union of North Carolina.

-Prior to joining the ACLU of North Carolina, Jessica organized in faith communities to abolish the death penalty, advocated for workers’ rights, and led racial justice workshops.
-In her free time, Jessica enjoys running and volunteering in the community.
+Prior to joining the ACLU of North Carolina, Jess organized in faith communities to abolish the death penalty, advocated for workers’ rights, and led racial justice workshops.
+In her free time, Jess enjoys running and volunteering in the community.
 She got involved in the death penalty around the execution of Kelly Gissendaner in 2015.
-The execution galvanized Jessica to work so no one else dies at the hands of the state.
+The execution galvanized her to work so no one else dies at the hands of the state.

 Dawn Blagrove is the Executive Director of the Carolina Justice Policy Center, a nonprofit that works to make North Carolina’s criminal justice system more humane and equitable.